FREQUENTLY ASKED QUESTIONS

 27. How do you deal with prior cargo toxic contamination on the containers (the walls and timber floors)?
 Typically, there is no way of knowing the life of a container prior us buying it.
 A few points though, we would not choose a container with a bad or toxic smell, and all of our containers are power washed thoroughly.

 28. Are the plans, drawings, floor plans etc. stamped by an architect, engineer etc?
 A local architect and/or engineer (registered in the state of the build) must stamp the plans.
-In some cases, (NY , MA, CT) we can.
+We are registered to stamp plans in New York, New Jersey, and Massachusetts.